edoardocattapan/ardo.github.io/_posts/2021-11-27-Does-God-Exist?.md

 The idea of God exists.
 God is, therefore God exists.

+Look inside, look outside.
+Look in your past, look in your future.
+Look down to human affairs, look up to your ambitions.
+Look now.
+It does not matter where you look - what matters is that you are looking.

-In fact: God being here, we are it.
+In fact: God being in our looking, we have found it.

+Keep looking.